KrishnaMehta123/Suggestedits/docs/Getting Started/events/index.md

       </td>

       <td>
-        This event is raised when a user’s current app version is different from the user’s previous app version.
+        This event is raised when a user's current app version is different from the user's previous app version.
       </td>

       <td>